Financial Aid FAQs

 - The Parent Contribution will not be impacted by the housing and meal plan changes for 2020-2021 since it is calculated based on parent income and asset information that is submitted as part of the financial aid application.

 - The Student Contribution typically consists of expected summer earnings and a portion of any assets reported.
 For 2020-2021, the College has decided to replace the expected summer earnings contribution for students who receive grant aid with a one-time Summer Work Exemption Grant.
 This grant applies to the summer earnings expectation only.
 Students who have assets in their name may still be expected to contribute a portion of those assets to their cost of attendance as in prior years.
 All students eligible for grant aid will have the summer work exemption grant included in their financial aid package for the 2020-2021 academic year.
 The grant amounts are fixed and based on each student’s class year.

-Students who are RAs are not charged for housing and are eligible to receive an RA financial aid award as part of the financial aid package.
-The RA financial aid award will reduce the self-help (Work/Student Loan) portion of your financial aid package.
+The College will announce plans for the Spring semester later this fall.
+If the campus is open for the spring semester, students who are RAs will not be charged for housing and are eligible to receive an RA financial aid award as part of the financial aid package for that semester.
+The RA financial aid award will reduce the self-help (Work/Student Loan) portion of your financial aid package for the spring semester

 The Financial Aid Office can be reached by email to firstname.lastname@example.org.
 Students can also contact their assigned financial aid counselor directly using the contact information provided in their financial aid portal.
 If you prefer to call our office at 212-854-2154, you may leave a message that includes the student’s name and your phone number and a counselor will return your call as soon as possible.